nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Analogous to the use case for [adding a client](#use-case-add-a-client).

-**Extensions**
+**Additional Extensions**

 * 2b.
-The specified tag for the task does not correspond to an existing sales order.
+The tag specified for the task does not correspond to an existing sales order.

   * 2b1.
 SalesNote shows an error message.